ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding: Conclusion

+\item[Mesh-Image Paired Dataset] The Mesh-Image paired dataset~\cite{ren2021intuitive} consists of 2,539 samples of roof geometries extracted from 2D images of residential buildings and then converted to 3D meshes using \textit{synthetic} height information. \end{description}

-In this paper, we present the \company Rooftop Geometry (ZRG) dataset: a large-scale high resolution multimodal dataset with a focus on residential building rooftops for damage assessment, planar roof geometry extraction, and 3D reconstruction.
+In this paper, we present the \company Rooftop Geometry (ZRG) dataset: a large-scale high resolution multimodal dataset with a focus on residential building rooftops for damage assessment, planar roof structure extraction, and 3D reconstruction.